staceyj118/Education_and_Taxes/README.md

 College/University: https://www.registrar.iastate.edu/sites/default/files/uploads/codebook/bystate.pdf

+Census Data: https://www.census.gov/data/developers/data-sets.html & GitHub - datamade/census: A Python wrapper for the US Census API.

 ## Transformation:

 Cleaned data sets to focus strictly on Indiana and for the year 2018 with the exception of public school set, which is defined as being 2014-2015 school year.
 Census API was used to find population data to compare with tax filings reported by the IRS.
 College/University had to be transformed from pdf to excel to be reorganized and cleaned up.
 Google Geocode was used to obtain the zip code for the college/university as this was not originally included by getting the latitude and longitude of each city.
-St Mary-of-the-Woods, North Manchester University, and Ancilla College showed up as NaN when obtaining Lat and Lng coordinates.
-To not loose these colleges as part of the data set, the data was exported to a new CSV file and these coordinates were entered manually to finish obtaining zip code for all college/universities.
 Data for 2018 taxes in Indiana were downloaded and cleaned using Pandas.
-All cleaned data were exported to new, cleaned csv files: Indiana_k12.csv, _____, ____.

 ### Languages Used:
 <li>pandas
 <li>matplotlib
 <li>sqlalchemy
 <li>json
+<li>scipy.stats

 ## Analysis:
 In Indiana, there are 674 zip codes with available IRS data, 517 unique zip codes that has PK-12 schools, 53 unique zip codes that have colleges or universities, and 47 that have both grade level and college/university level schools.

+There were 6,211,130 total tax returns filed: 5,706,720 electronically and 260,120 paper (computer prepared).
+Out of all the returns, 3,007,160 were submitted by paid preparers and 108,070 by volunteers.
+Direct deposits were received on 4,205,260 of the returns.
+Returns accounted for a total of 11,866,510 persons, 3,783,260 of which were dependents.

 ## Drawbacks:

-Data for taxes and census is for 2018.
-The public school data is for 2014 only; however, it is assumed there have been no school closings or openings within that time period.
-It is also unknown how many people did not file taxes for reasons such as malicious intent or incapability.
+<li>Some people do not file taxes, which could not be accounted
+<li>Data for taxes and census is from 2018
+<li>Data from public schools was 2014 – it is assumed not significant changes
+<li>Data from colleges/universities was a recent list, exact year unknown

 ## Contributors: